HenrySaya/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 0-positive_or_negative.py
 This file is a python script that assigns a random number to variable number each time it is executed The random number is then passed through the conditionals(if statements) , whereby if the number is greater than 0 the program outputs nmber is positve as well as the remaining 3 conditionals that are structured in the if... elif...else structure

+1-last_digit.py
+This is another python scriipt whereby a random number will be assigned to our variable number each time it is executed This output of this script is a string followed by the last digit of the number followed by the number.
+Now if the last difit is greater than 5 for example, outputs the string along with statement and is greater than 5 as well as other conditionals i have implemented on tthe if statements